everx-labs/samples/cpp/README.md

 ## Contract deployment

 Here we describe a contract deployment to the TON Blockchain Test Network (testnet) using `tonlabs-cli` tool.
-Note: for MacOS X replace `tonlabs-cli` with `cargo run` in the following instruction, and the run is supposed to be made from the directory where `tonlabs-cli` is built.
+The following commands must be run from the directory where tonlabs-cli is located.

 1. Generate contract address
 ```
-tonlabs-cli genaddr Contract.tvc Contract.abi --genkey key
+cargo run genaddr Contract.tvc Contract.abi --genkey key
 ```

 The command generates and print lists all possible addresses of the contract: